grishick/pydantic-airtable/docs/advanced/multiple-bases.md

 # Multiple Bases

-Learn how to work with multiple AirTable bases in a single application.
+Learn how to work with multiple Airtable bases in a single application.

 ---